Dzhud/captchaTextExtraction/README.md

 # captchaTextExtraction
-Python Script that reads difficult and distorted embedded CAPTCHA images.
+Python Script that reads certain difficult and distorted embedded CAPTCHA images in web links.
-CATCHA Images are read and manipulated with PILLOW Text is extracted with pytesseract.
+- CATCHA Images are read and manipulated with Python library, PILLOW
+- Text is extracted with pytesseract